 Contact No.: +65 6601-3419

-Professor Clarke received his BS in Molecular Biophysics and Biochemistry in 1980 at Yale University.
+Associate Professor Clarke received his BS in Molecular Biophysics and Biochemistry in 1980 at Yale University.
 He completed his PhD in Biology in 1987 at Massachusetts Institute of Technology.
-Professor Clarke holds concurrent appointments as Senior Group Leader in Computational and Systems Biology at the Genome Institute of Singapore, and as Adjunct Professor of Biochemistry at the National University of Singapore (NUS).
+Assoc Prof Clarke holds concurrent appointments as Senior Group Leader in Computational and Systems Biology at the Genome Institute of Singapore, and as Adjunct Professor of Biochemistry at the National University of Singapore (NUS).
 Prior to moving to Singapore, he was an Associate Professor of Biophysics and Biophysical Chemistry at the Johns Hopkins School of Medicine from 1992 to 2005.

 Aow, JSZ, Xue, X, Run, J.-Q, Lim, GFS, Goh, WS, and Clarke, ND.
 (2013).
 “Differential binding of the related transcription factors Pho4 and Cbf1 can tune the sensitivity of promoters to different levels of an induction signal”, Nucleic Acids Research. doi:10.1093/nar/gkt210